ustbhuangyi/better-scroll/doc/en/options-advanced.md

        }
      }
    ```
-  Notice：`loop` set to true to support slide loop，but not in vertical axis, `threshold` is the threshold of going to the next snap,`easing` is the scroll easing function.
+  Notice：`loop` set to true to support slide loop，but when there is only one element, `loop` is invalid for true, and it won't clone nodes. `threshold` is the threshold of going to the next snap,`easing` is the scroll easing function.
    - Note: it's an advanced option which doesn't need to configure in normal scene.
 You can see the specific application scene in [Slide Demo](https://ustbhuangyi.github.io/better-scroll/#/examples/slide/en) and more details in the source code of [slide component](https://github.com/ustbhuangyi/better-scroll/blob/master/example/components/slide/slide.vue).

 ## scrollbar